-On March 17, 2009, Exelon, the holder of 500 shares of NRG Common Stock, filed a preliminary proxy statement with the SEC seeking to (i) elect a slate of four individuals nominated by Exelon for election as Class III directors of the Company, (ii) approve the Board Expansion Proposal to amend the Company's Bylaws to increase the size of the NRG Board to 19 members, (iii) elect five additional individuals nominated by Exelon to fill the newly created board seats if the Board Expansion Proposal is passed, and (iv) approve the Bylaw Amendment Repeal Proposal to repeal any Bylaw amendments adopted by the NRG Board without stockholder approval after February 26, 2008.
+In connection with the Annual Meeting, Exelon, the holder of 500 shares of NRG Common Stock, has filed a preliminary proxy statement with the SEC seeking to (i) elect a slate of four individuals nominated by Exelon for election as Class III directors of the Company, (ii) approve the Board Expansion Proposal to amend the Company's Bylaws to increase the size of the NRG Board to 19 members, (iii) elect five additional individuals nominated by Exelon to fill the newly created board seats if the Board Expansion Proposal is passed, and (iv) approve the Bylaw Amendment Repeal Proposal to repeal any Bylaw amendments adopted by the NRG Board without stockholder approval after February 26, 2008.
 Exelon has indicated that the purpose of these actions is to facilitate the consideration and approval by the NRG Board of Exelon's proposal to acquire NRG.

-On March 23, 2009, NRG appointed Pastor Kirbyjon H. Caldwell, a former director of Reliant Energy, Inc. and a valued Texas community leader and social entrepreneur, to the Board as a Class I director.
-On April 24, 2009, NRG also appointed Mr. Gerald Luterman to the Board as a Class II director in order to avoid the risk of triggering the change in control provisions in certain NRG debt instruments if Exelon's board expansion proposal is approved and all of Exelon's nominees are elected to the Board.
-With the appointments of Pastor Caldwell and Mr. Luterman, the Board currently consists of 14 members.
+On March 23, 2009, NRG appointed Mr. Kirbyjon H. Caldwell, a former director of Reliant Energy, Inc. and a valued Texas community leader and social entrepreneur, to the Board as a Class I director.
+On April 24, 2009, NRG also appointed Mr. Gerald Luterman to the Board as a Class II director.
+With the appointments of Mr. Caldwell and Mr. Luterman, the Board currently consists of 14 members.
 If Exelon's Board Expansion Proposal passes, there will be five newly created board seats on the NRG Board.